 Inheritance tax: a UK guide

-Home › Taxes › Inheritance tax
+Home › Inheritance › Inheritance tax

 The tax on a person’s estate after they’ve died is called inheritance tax (IHT).
 While it currently only applies to a small number of UK estates, this is expected to rise over the coming years.
 The latest government data, from 2023, shows that 41,000 people were liable to inheritance tax in 2022/23, up from 33,000 the previous year – and the highest level in 20 years.
 In this article, you’ll discover what inheritance tax is, who has to pay it, how it’s calculated and if there are ways you may be able to reduce the amount you’ll pay.